Sapphirine/SocialHotspotsDetection/README.md

 - `./start` Run the start script to start the system.
 This will connect to the Twitter API, ingest and persist relevant tweets, and generate social hotspots.

-- Run the stop script to stop the system.
+- `./stop` Run the stop script to stop the system.

-`./stop`
+- `python manage.py runwebserver` to start the web server in order to serve the visualization web application

+- `http://localhost:8000` on a web browser to connect to the web server and begin visualizing the tweet heatmap, hotspot map markers via the Google Maps API.

-- Sensitive code such as api keys in the auth folder have not been uploaded to the repository
+- Sensitive code such as api keys in the `auth` folder have not been uploaded to the repository.